 What Is the Difference Between Vapor Smoothing PETG and Acetone Vapor Smoothing?

 PETG is not soluble in acetone, so considerably more aggressive solvents such as MEK are required.
-Acetone vapor smoothing is appropriate for ABS and polystyrene prototypes and some others.
+Acetone vapor smoothing is appropriate for ABS and polystyrene prototypes, as well as other materials.
 In all other regards, the processes are essentially identical.
-If the equipment is wisely selected, both processes can be implemented in the same system, though not at the same time.
+If the equipment is wisely selected, both methods can be implemented in the same system, though not simultaneously.

 What Is the Difference Between Vapor Smoothing PETG and Vapor Smoothing PLA?